THE FASTEST TEAM GAME IN THE WORLD

 The space between goals is divided by blue lines into three zones; defence, neutral and attacking zones – each is a third of the playing area.

 An attacking player may only enter the attacking zone behind the puck or puck-carrier.
 A pass cannot be made to an attacker from a team-mate who is outside the attacking zone.
 This is known as being offside and the whistle will be blown and a face off taken.

 Players are penalised for infringements of rules by being sent off the ice for two or more minutes according to the severity of the offence and no substitute can be made for the duration of the penalty, which he serves in a special penalty box.

-The goalie does not serve his own penalties but a team-mate must sit in the box for most penalties given against him, except if he is thrown out of the game.
+A netminder does not serve their own penalty but a team-mate must sit in the box for most penalties given against them, except if they are thrown out of the game.

 Offences include charging, elbowing, boarding, tripping, checking from behind, high sticks, interference, roughing and unsportsmanlike conduct.

 Ice hockey players wear specialised equipment, which is specifically designed for safety.
 Players are well padded – they wear knee pads, shin, hip, elbow and shoulder guards, thick gauntlet-type gloves, long stockings that fit over the knee pads, padded shorts that lace up at the front and sweaters in team colours over everything.